hoehermann/purple-gowhatsapp/README.md

 * Group Chats:
   * Topic (friendly name) is not set.
   * Participant lists are only populated as participants are sending messages.
-  * Attachments are downloaded, but link is not shown in group conversation window (Purple limitation?).
+  * Attachments are downloaded, but link is not shown in group conversation window (not Purple limitation, tdlib can do it).
   * Cannot send files of any kind to groups (Purple limitation?).
 * When sending a file, progress indicator stays at 0% regardless of progress.